Skip to main content

 Q: What is the Task tool in Claude Code and when should you use it?

 A: The Task tool launches parallel sub-agents.
 Each "Task" creates a sub-agent, indicated within the Claude Code UI by a flashing bubble that turns green when complete.
-See Task Agent Tools for details.
+Task agents guide

 Q: How do I set up terminal bell notifications on Windows WSL?

-A: For Windows WSL users, if the standard terminal bell doesn't work, Claude Code can run these PowerShell commands for audio notifications:
+A: For Windows WSL users, standard terminal bell often doesn't work.
+Use PowerShell commands for audio notifications instead.
+Setup notifications

 Q: How do sub-agents work in Claude Code and when should I use them?